SCHIZOPHRENIA FOR A LEVEL

 DIFFICULTY ESTABLISHING CAUSE AND EFFECT

-Point: Family and twin studies struggle to establish a clear cause and effect relationship between genetics and schizophrenia.
+Point: Family and twin studies struggle to establish a clear cause-and-effect relationship between genetics and schizophrenia.

 Evidence: Although higher concordance rates in MZ twins than DZ twins are often taken as evidence for genetic influence, both types of twins share significant environmental factors, including the same household, socioeconomic conditions, and family culture.